zxc916684603/ecs/intl.en-US/Product Introduction/Instance/Preemptible instance.md

 When using a preemptible instance, consider the following:

 -   Set a proper bidding price.
 In other words, you must quote a competitive price to meet your business budget and hedge against the future market price fluctuations.
 By using this price, your preemptible instance can be created.
 In addition, the price must meet your expectations based on your own business assessment.

 -   The image must have all the software configurations that your applications need, assuring that you can run your business immediately after the instance is created.
-Additionally, you can use [../../../../dita-oss-bucket/SP\_2/DNA0011894323/EN-US\_TP\_9660.md\#](../../../../intl.en-US/User Guide/Instances/User-defined data and metadata/User data.md#) to run commands at startup.
+Additionally, you can use [User data](../../../../intl.en-US/User Guide/Instances/User-defined data and metadata/User data.md#) to run commands at startup.

 -   Store your business data on storage products that are independent from preemptible instances, such as cloud disks that are not set to release together with instances, OSS, or RDS.

 -   Split your tasks by using grids, Hadoop, queuing-based architecture, or check points, to facilitate store computing results frequently.

 -   Use the release notification to monitor the status of a preemptible instance.
-You can use [../../../../dita-oss-bucket/SP\_2/DNA0011894323/EN-US\_TP\_9661.md\#](../../../../intl.en-US/User Guide/Instances/User-defined data and metadata/Metadata.md#) to check the instance status every minute.
+You can use [Metadata](../../../../intl.en-US/User Guide/Instances/User-defined data and metadata/Metadata.md#) to check the instance status every minute.
 The metadata of an instance is updated five minutes before it is released automatically.

 -   Test your applications in advance, to make sure that they can handle events such as accidental release of an instance.
 To test the applications: Run the applications on a Pay-As-You-Go instance, release the instance, and then check how the applications can handle the release.